 Robin Johannsen’s numerous concert engagements have included performances with the Dresden Philharmonic, OSESP São Paolo, Rundfunk-Sinfonieorchester Berlin, Pygmalion, the Internationale Bachakademie Stuttgart, and B’Rock Belgium, Academy of Ancient Music, RIAS Kammerchor, Freiburger Barockorchester, Academia Montis Regalis, Café Zimmermann, Concerto Köln, NDR Hannover, Helsinki Philharmonic, and Singapore Symphony, as well as at Berliner Philharmonie, Concertgebouw Amsterdam, Essen Philharmonie, Gasteig Munich, Konzerthaus Berlin, Lucerne Festival, Paris Philharmonie, the Vatican, Salzburg’s Mozarteum and Tonhalle Zürich.

-In the States, Robin has appeared with the Pittsburgh Symphony, Baltimore Symphony, and Dallas Symphony Orchestras.
+In the States, Robin has appeared with the Pittsburgh, Baltimore, Dallas and Cincinnati Symphony Orchestras.
 She has also performed at Alice Tully Hall at the Lincoln Center and Philadelphia Kimmel Center, as well as Carnegie Hall and the Oregon Bach Festival.

 Her ever-growing discography includes recent additions of Telemann Cantatas with Concerto Melante (Deutsche Harmonia Mundi/Sony), the title role in Vinci’s Didone Abbandonata with the Lautten Compagney (for Sony Classical), and Handel’s Parnasso in festa with Andrea Marcon and La Cetra Basel (for Pentatone).
 She was awarded an Edison Classical Music Award for her performance as Konstanze Die Entführung aus dem Serail under René Jacobs for Harmonia Mundi.
 In May 2014, Sony Classical (Deutsche Harmonia Mundi/Sony) released Robin’s first solo disc, ‘In dolce amore’, a world premiere recording of baroque arias and cantatas by Antonio Caldara, conducted by Alessandro De Marchi.